reicraftscode/web-chat-application/readme.md

 ### Server
 The servers will use jest to test specific API endpoints.It will cover basic test cases such as simulating a proper API call, simulating failed API call etc. Test cases is that it can help see the errors sooner by automating API calls, invoking functions, doing some data handling, and based on the results, you can conclude if the software is running properly or not.
 Tests expects some sort of results from the software, and based on that if things match, then tests will pass.
 However, if things are not working fine and well and return another value instead of expected value, things will be considered as fail.

+## Assumptions Made
+- Web Application will run in a decent server.
+- Users will only send short messages.
+- Users will only upload small-medium size valid avatars preferrably like size of an icon (48 x 48 pixels).
+- Random avatar generated as default if the user does not want upload an avatar.
+- Current active users, timestamp of when the message has been sent to track of the status of user interaction and collaboration.

+## Mocked Aspects
+- The username generator is a mock for a login.

 ## Paradigms Used

 ### Event-Driven